 Academic ITS offers poster printing services only for faculty and student research or course-based projects.
-For other projects, members of the community may contact an area designer or printer.
+For other projects, members of the community may contact an area designer or printer services.

 **Don’t know what to put on your poster?
 Want to see some academic poster examples?
 See our Academic Poster Guidelines page for help!

 There are two poster template sizes available below.
 Please submit your poster in one of these sizes.
 The 48″x36″ template size is popular but note that the correct size for posters exhibited at the Colby Liberal Arts Symposium (CLAS) is 48″x42″.

 |Download the 48″x36″ template|

 - No more than 1/3 of the poster may have a non-white background to conserve toner and reduce printing time.

 - Photographs, pictures, and figures should be of the highest possible resolution.

 - Keep fonts simple – remember that if you use a non-standard font that is not installed on the computer used for printing, your poster will lose both the font and its formatting in the printing process.